Alexander-Taran/aurelia-enhance-n-watch/README.md

 import { bootstrap } from 'aurelia-bootstrapper'
 import { HelloWorld } from './elements/hello-world';
 import environment from './environment';

+// To have code completion and type checking for new method on aurelia instance import type {} from "aurelia-enhance-n-watch"

 function configure(aurelia: Aurelia): void {
   aurelia.use